harryelworthy/candidates_project/README.md

 ### Todo

-* Check that cron job is running - check in hour or two
+* Check that cron job is running - don't think it is
 * Revamp timestamping - get timestamp of just the year/day/hour min 0 or whatever, subtract everything else, then on first runthrough check that none of that timestamp exist.
 So can easily ping.
 * Work out best way to graph historical data - probably R script that creates interactive ggplot html, cron every hour with the new data and then saves to html,